West Virginia Highlights

 Tobacco use remains the leading cause of preventable death and disease in the United States and in West Virginia.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by West Virginia's elected officials:

-- Increase funding for tobacco prevention and cessation programs aligned with the Centers for Disease Control and Prevention (CDC)-recommended level;
+- Restore funding for tobacco prevention and cessation programs and align with the Centers for Disease Control and Prevention (CDC)-recommended level;

 - Preserve local control of smokefree laws throughout the state; and